 London has the Thames, Paris has the Seine.
 Paris has pastries.
 London has rollicking pubs.
 Really, the winner depends on who you are and what you like.
-(Huffington post)
+Huffington post

-Let us start with the obvious.
+Let us start with the stars.
 The Michelin stars.
 London has 61.
 Paris 85.
 In comparison the Nordic countries has 5 (Oslo), 6 (Helsinki), 9 (Stockholm) and 13 (Copenhagen).
 Although London comes short in the race along via Michelin, it has come a long way and is renowned for its innovative and diverse food scene.
 London is the underdog and joke that has become a culinary star.
 French cuisine, on the other hand, has been in the sun since the 17th century and “the gastronomic meal of the French” was even recognized by UNESCO in 2010 as part of our world heritage.
 However, the same strict attitude that has contributed to greatness, has also conserved French kitchen like preserved jam – or should I say confiture.

 Paris is very good at French cuisine, but after that it’s limited.
-(Tim Zagat, co-founder of the Zagat Restaurant Surveys)
+Tim Zagat, co-founder of the Zagat Restaurant Surveys

 The famed American writer Alice B. Toklas who fell in love with France describes how a simple dish such as a potato salad had to be adorned in a certain way, with chicory and chicory only.
-While other cuisines adapt, French cuisine has been criticised of being a museum culture on the verge of being religion.
+French cuisine has been criticised of being a museum culture on the verge of being religion.
 But some try to renew.
 Since the 1990s French chefs have abandoned their Michelin kitchens to open casual food establishments, so-called neo-bistros, and in 2000 Le Fooding was founded as an alternative to the Michelin guide.
 One of the founders has stated that the goal is to encourage cooks to cook “with the whole of their selves and souls, not technicians of the table.”

 The British Empire was created as a by-product of generations of desperate Englishmen roaming the world in search of a decent meal.
-(Bill Marsano)
+Bill Marsano